Merck Group: Life science

 The life science business of Merck, formerly known as Merck Millipore, was created in July 2010 following the completed acquisition of the US company Millipore.
 This division comprised all Millipore activities and major segments of the former Merck division Performance & Life Science Chemicals.

 In 2015, Merck acquired Sigma-Aldrich and combined it with Merck Millipore.
 The company was branded Merck globally and MilliporeSigma in the United States and Canada The science business of Merck/MilliporeSigma has 300,000 products and three business units: Life Science Services, Science & Lab Solutions, and Process Solutions.
 The Life Science Services include the Contract Development and Manufacturing Organization (CDMO) and contract testing services.
 Science & Lab Solutions includes products for Laboratories and Quality Control organizations.
 Process Solutions supports the biopharma manufacturing processes of its clients with single-use products.
 The company has products organized under the brands Sigma-Aldrich, Millipore, SAFC, Supelco, Milli-Q, and Bioreliance.
 The company serves customers in biotech, pharma, diagnostics, food safety, academia, and environmental.
-Jean-Charles Wirth serves as the CEO of the life science business of Merck.
+Jean-Charles Wirth is the CEO of the life science business of Merck.

 The Life Science business sponsors several award programs for graduate students.
 One of these awards, the Alfred R. Bader Award for Student Innovation recognizes advanced chemistry graduate students, typically in the field of synthetic organic chemistry.

 Electronics

+Merck's electronics business consists of semiconductor solutions and surface solutions, referring to pigments and cosmetics.
+In the U.S. and Canada, the electronics business of Merck operates as “EMD Electronics”.